mohae/feedlot/README.md

 Ranchers supply products to packers to process and package.
 Rancher creates Packer templates for Packer to process and generate artifacts.
 Ok, a bit of a stretch, but it's the best I could come up with.

-As it stands, this is a mvp with support for only VirtualBox and VMWare buiilders, the shell provisioner, and vagrant post-processor.
-Overrides are not supported for provisioners and post-processors.
+Rancher has default settings for Packer template generation.
+Each supported distribution has its own settings which are applied to created the distribution's defaultu template settings.

-Packer templates are generated from either the default Packer settings for a supported distro or from a Rancher build template.
-Rancher saves the results of a build to an directory of the same name within the output directory.
+Custom Packer templates can be specified via Rancher builds.
+A build is a named specification for a Packer template.
+Rancher saves the results of a build to a directory of the same name within Rancher's output directory.
 This includes the .json file, referenced script files, and a configuration file for unattended installs of the distribution.

 If the output directory for a given build already contains artifacts, Rancher will archive the target directory and save it as a .tgz using the directory name and the current date and time in a slightly modified ISO 8601 format, the `:` are stripped from the time in the filename.
 The old artifacts will then be deleted so that Rancher can ensure that the output from the current build will have a clean directory to write to.

-Currently Supported Distros:
+### Supported Distro
     * ubuntu
     * centos

+### Supported Builders
+    * vmware-iso
+    * virtualbox-iso

+### Supported Post-processors
+    * vagrant
+    * vagrant cloud

+### Supported Provisioners
+    * file
+    * shell

 ##Running Rancher##
 Build a Packer template for CentOS using the distro defaults: